 An attorney can help you gather evidence that the property owner did not fix the hazardous condition or warn you and that a dangerous condition caused your injury.
 It is important that you save all of your medical documentation after undergoing a comprehensive investigation.
 Doing so will help you prove that the accident caused your injuries.

 If you or your loved one has been seriously injured due to the negligence of a property owner, you may be entitled to compensation.
 Attorney James R. Rice will carefully review the facts in your case and provide you with legal advice.
 Contact us today to schedule your free initial consultation and learn more about your potential right to compensation.
-Attorney Rice has represented many clients throughout Atlanta and Duluth, Georgia, and is ready to represent you.
+Attorney Rice has represented many clients throughout Atlanta, Georgia, and is ready to represent you.

 Mr. Rice, treated me and my case as if he was dealing with a “colleague” from the moment we met until the end of my case.
 I’m not a lawyer, nor in anyway, connected professionally to the law field.
 By “Colleague” I mean “Man, Husband, and Father” with all the responsibilities which correspond to the profession.
 He told me exactly what to expect with my case.
 His strategy and timeline to meet those expectations and what he would require of me to bring it all together in my best interest.
 Straight shooter, who got me back to the profession I love most in this world!
 Great lawyer who I’m proud to recommend to anyone needing his services.